roman-gardens/gre/content/province/gallia_lugdunensis/house_on_the_rue_de_la_harpe_(domus_rue_de_la_harpe).md

 None Available

 ### Plans
-{{< figure src="../House on the rue de la Harpe ( Domus rue de la Harpe) images/Picture7.jpg" alt="Reconstructed axonometric plan of the Domus of the Rue de la Harpe.
+{{< figure src="../gallia_lug_images/rue_de_la_harpe.jpg" alt="Reconstructed axonometric plan of the Domus of the Rue de la Harpe.
 It shows rooms and bits of the garden space." title="Reconstruction of the four house spaces that make up House on the Rue de la Harpe." >}}
 <!--
 {{< figure src="IMG_URL" alt="ALT_TEXT" title="CAPTION" >}}
 -->